worldpossible/eos-documentation/Michigan/MichiganDocumentation/How to Dock Devices To USB.md

 # How to Dock Devices to USB

-To accomplish this process, you will need
+To accomplish this process, you will need:
  - WP Securebook
  - Black (USB) Securebook Docking Station
  - USB Device